-If you die during the first five years of pension, and prior to age 75, a lump sum will be payable.
-The lump sum will be calculated as the value of the first five years' worth of pension payments, minus the payments you actually received before your death.
+If you die during the first five years of your pension, and prior to age 75, a lump sum will be payable.
+The lump sum will be calculated as the value of the first five years' worth of pension payments (ignoring any reduction for commutation or surrender), at the rate applicable at your death, minus the payments you actually received before your death.
+This is increased by 25% where you have a Spouse or Child, and by 50% where you have a Spouse and a Child.

-The lump sum will be payable under the discretionary trust of the Section.
+This lump sum will be payable at the discretion of the Trustee.